DarpanNeve/coursera/README.md

 # coursera_first_repo
-This repo is created for practicing coursera tutorial
+This repo is created for practicing coursera tutorial and practice